aravindhan1510/RetailStore/README.md

 # RetailStore

-RetailStore is an appliaction created to demonstrate my coding skills.
+RetailStore is an appliaction created to demonstrate usage of MVVM design pattern.

 Please refer Retail_Store.pdf for the requirements covered in this application